ethinethin/RogueThing/README.md

 # Note

-Game is currently broken - character sometimes starts in a solid rock wall.
+Game may enter a state where it cannot place stairs up/stairs down